Lymphovenous anastomosis: Medical uses

 The procedure is most effective in patients with early-stage lymphedema or when there is still a measurable amount of functional lymphatic flow.
 It is frequently used in combination with conservative treatments such as compression therapy, manual lymphatic drainage, and exercise regimes as part of comprehensive lymphedema management.

 Surgical technique

 Preoperative assessment

-Patients considered for LVA typically undergo detailed imaging studies.
+Patients considered for Lymphovenous anastomosis typically undergo detailed imaging studies.
 Techniques such as near-infrared fluorescence lymphography or indocyanine green (ICG) lymphography help in mapping functional lymphatic vessels and identifying suitable sites for anastomosis.

 Operative procedure

 During the procedure, performed under general or local anesthesia, the surgeon makes small incisions in the affected area.
 Under high magnification, functional lymphatic vessels (often less than 0.8 mm in diameter) and nearby venules are identified.
 Using supermicrosurgical instruments and sutures as fine as 11-0 or 12-0 nylon, the surgeon meticulously creates one or multiple anastomoses between the lymphatic vessels and the venous channels.